meissadia/stat-track/README.md

 > rails server
 ```

-In your web browser, navigate to http://localhost:3000
+In your web browser, navigate to [localhost:3000]http://localhost:3000

 *To update any newly available data, access the '[DB](http://localhost:3000/maintain_db)' page within the running application.*

 ###Database creation
-`Not required if using the included Development database`
+`Not required if using the pre-populated Development database`
 If you modify the database schema, deploy to a non-Development environment, or just want to start fresh:
 ```
 > rake db:migrate